ClassicLean/sheet-scraper-automation/docs/automation_tool_documentation.md

 ## 1. Project Overview

 This tool automates the process of updating product prices in a Google Sheet by scraping the latest prices from various supplier websites.
 It identifies the lowest in-stock price among multiple suppliers for a given product and updates the Google Sheet accordingly, including the chosen supplier's URL, the new price, and a status note.
-The automation is designed to run locally on your machine.
+The automation is designed to run locally on your machine and features enhanced reliability with API quota management, configurable processing parameters, and comprehensive error handling.

 ## 2. User Stories / Functional Requirements